 6.3.1.
 As specified in R401 (6.1.4), institutions must report annually what programs they have under development or consideration [including currently approved programs being developed for fully on-line (asynchronous) delivery outside the institution’s service region].

 6.3.2.
 Each year, the CAOs will update the matrix describing programs under development or consideration (per R401), and the submissions will be reviewed by the Council of CAOs, with objections or concerns being raised during that review.
 This does not preclude an institution from objecting to a program during the R401 program review process, but it is preferable for objections to program delivery outside of a service area be raised BEFORE an institution spends considerable time and energy developing a program, if possible.

 6.4.
 Conflict Resolution.
 When conflicts arise regarding delivery of programs, the CAOs of the involved institutions shall attempt to resolve the conflict.
 Conflicts that cannot be resolved at this level shall be addressed by the presidents of the involved institutions.
-Unresolved conflicts at the level of the involved presidents shall be forwarded to the Commissioner (in consultation with the Board of Regents) for resolution.
+Unresolved conflicts at the level of the involved presidents shall be forwarded to the Commissioner (in consultation with the Board of Higher Education) for resolution.